Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 con = duckdb.connect('analytics.duckdb')

-# Query Parquet directly
+# Query Parquet directly, no import needed

 df = con.execute("SELECT * FROM 'events.parquet' WHERE type='signup'").df()